bmunyiri/bmunyiri/README.md

       <td><a href='https://www.linkedin.com/learning/certificates/13ab0de284e485c55409eea5441662516d757305ae434ccce41936e6e7766574?trk=share_certificate #reacthooks.'>React Hooks</a></td>
       <td>React Hooks</td>
       <td>React Hooks embed logic into functions in new React applications.
 In this course, instructor Eve Porcello covers various styles of Hooks usage and ways to integrate them into your programming workflow.
 She tells you how Hooks came to be part of the library, then walks you through how to install Create React App.
 Eve covers how you can use the useState Hook to handle different types of state variables and work with component trees.
 The useEffect Hook can be used for several application side effects, whenever the state of the app changes.
 Eve teaches you how to work with the dependency array effect and fetch data with the useEffect Hook.
 Next, she explains several additional Hooks and steps through the process of creating custom Hooks.
 In conclusion, Eve shows you some different directions you can pursue to improve your knowledge of the React ecosystem.</td>
+    </tr><tr><td><a href='https://www.linkedin.com/learning/certificates/f45b1aedd0cd04882623596972e7b32fbe60daa3e02d7485eda139a48f30810e?trk=share_certificate #progressivewebapplications #reactjs.'>React: Building Progressive Web Apps (PWAs)</a></td>
+      <td>React: Building Progressive Web Apps (PWAs)</td>
+      <td>Single-page applications may be smooth, quick, and effective—but they disappear when the network connection drops.
+Progressive web apps (PWAs) work offline, enhancing resilience and allowing developers create seamless user experiences that feel like native apps.
+Learn how to build your own PWAs using React, the flexible front-end framework, in this course with Eve Porcello.
+Eve explains how to build the PWA component, fetch data, use Lighthouse to validate your app, and add offline capabilities to keep your app running even when the internet is down.
+Plus, learn how to install your app locally with browsers like Chrome and Safari for iOS.</td>
     </tr><tr>
       <td><a href='https://www.linkedin.com/learning/certificates/71613106ca8d9cde1de2c41c76344d7bc0cafdd3fc804ab747c489c2a0245545?trk=share_certificate #javascript.'>JavaScript: Patterns</a></td>
       <td>JavaScript: Patterns</td>